 Offered Certification Programs

 Regina First Aid offers the largest selection of workplace approved certification programs in the Regina area.
 Full training courses are available in three levels: “A”, “C”, and “HCP”.
-All levels include first aid, CPR, and AED training.
-AEDs are machines that are able to detect heart rhythms and apply needed shock to restart the heart.
+CPR HCP is also known as basic life support (BLS) and is very popular for health care providers.

-Stand-alone classes for CPR/AED, first aid, and even food safety are also available for enrolment.
-Once a trainee completes a training course, he or she is awarded a workplace approved certificate, valid for three years throughout Canada.
+Stand-alone classes for CPR/AED, fall protection, confined space entry, mask fit testing and even food safety are also available for enrolment.
+Once a trainee completes a training course, he or she is awarded a St Mark James Training / Saskatchewan approved certificate, valid for one to three years throughout Canada.

 Extra Classes